Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 ## Relinking an Image

 Sometimes an image needs to be relinked.
-I.e. you have moved the location on your computer, or you have a new version that you want to replace it with.
+This means you have moved the location of the image on your computer, or you have a new version of the image that you want to replace it with.

-To relink click on the image you want to relink.
+To relink the image, click on the image you want to relink.
 This will open up the larger view of the image.

-From here you can click on the Image Path field and it will open a dialog allowing you to select the new image to reference.
+From here, you can click on the Image Path field and it will open a dialog allowing you to select the new image file or file location.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/relink.gif)